ehansis/til/pages/weighted_percentile_rank.md

 Now, measure the length from the start of all strings to the one representing your city and compare it to the total length.
 This fraction, converted to a percentage, is the weighted percentile rank.

-Some more examples of how to intepret this:
+Some more examples of how to interpret this:
 * If you are looking at income distribution, the weighted percentile rank of a certain income level would tell you the percentage of money earned cumulatively by people with this income or less, compared to the total cumulative income.
 * For the example of Twitter followers, the weighted percentile rank of a certain follower count tells you the percentage of